dgoodine/Slogger/README.md

 By necessity, the function parameters include defaulted parameters to capture the source code information at the logging site.

-Setting up a simple, default logger can be as simple as one line of code:
+Setting up a logger can be as simple as one line of code:

 	let log = Slogger<NoCategories>(defaultLevel: .Debug)